The Urinary System

 - Specific Gravity: Measures concentration (Normal = 1.003–1.030)

-- pH and Osmolality also assessed
+- pH also assessed

 ii.
 Chemical Tests